Why Donate Bitcoin, Ethereum, NFTs and other Cryptocurrencies to Charity this Holiday Season

 Step 1: Input a comment in the “Donation notes” field (optional)

 Step 3: Click the CONTINUE button

 Step 4: Add your email and/or contact information (optional if you would like an email confirmation)

 Step 6: Copy and paste the dynamic address or QR code that is generated.

 What is #CryptoGivingTuesday?

-#CryptoGivingTuesday is the unofficial start of #BagSeason, the holiday/year-end giving season for the crypto community.
-It takes place annual on the Tuesday after the American holiday, Thanksgiving.
+#CryptoGivingTuesday is the unofficial start of #BagSeason, the holiday giving season for the crypto community.
+It takes place annually on the Tuesday after the Thanksgiving holiday.

 What is #NFTuesday?